joanpujol/React-Gallery-App/README.md

 ## Description ##

-For this project, I used React to create an image gallery app.
+For this project, I'm using React to create an image gallery app.

-For this project:
+Some of the technologies used to create this project are:

-- I used JavaScript and JSX to build out the gallery components in a modular fashion
+- JavaScript and JSX to build out the gallery components in a modular fashion
-- I used React Router to make the app a Single Page Application
+- React Router to make the app a Single Page Application
-- I Used Axios to fetch the Flickr API and use it to display the images on the app
+- Axios to fetch the Flickr API

 ## Access Locally